 Warrumbungle National Park, Coonabarabran

-On cloudless winter nights in Australia’s only Dark Sky Park, the Warrumbungle National Park, you can see straight into the heart of distant galaxies.
+On cloudless winter nights in Australia’s only Dark Sky Park, the Warrumbungle National Park (6hrs northwest of Sydney), you can see straight into the heart of distant galaxies.
 Gaze upon millions of stars and the formations of the Milky Way from secluded lookouts or the comfort of your sleeping bag.
 Be sure to visit Siding Spring Observatory to get some tips from the experts, and peek through one of Australia’s biggest telescopes.
 The landscape of the park is as captivating as the sky, carved from millions of years of volcanic activity.
 Take the Grand High Tops walk to see the striking 90m-tall Breadknife formation.

 Wollemi National Park, Blue Mountains

-Right on the edge of Australia’s largest city, there’s a dramatic wilderness where you won’t see another soul.
+Right on the edge of Australia’s largest city, Sydney, there’s a dramatic wilderness where you won’t see another soul.
 The World Heritage-listed Wollemi National Park is a place of towering cliffs, wild rivers, deep canyons and serene forests.
 It’s particularly famous for its sunsets – the Pagoda Lookout near Rylstone is a great vantage point.
 Set off on the Greater Blue Mountains Drive through the Hawkesbury and you can be at the Colo entrance to the park in less than 90 minutes.

 Mungo National Park, Outback NSW